illiliti/eiwd/src/iwd.network.rst

        The IPv4 address of the gateway (router).
 This field is `required` for the static configuration.
    * - DNS
-     - IPv4 address string
+     - IPv4 address string list, space delimited

-       The IPv4 address of the Domain Name System (DNS).
+       The IPv4 address(es) of the Domain Name System (DNS).
 This field is `optional`.
 DNS setting can be used to override the DNS entries received from the DHCP server.
    * - Netmask